 4. RIGHTS OF DATA SUBJECTS

 The Parties agree that, as between them, Data Provider is best able to manage requests from Data Subjects for access, amendment, transfer, restriction, or deletion of Personal Data.
 In the ordinary course, the Data Recipient will not process sufficient information to link Personal Data to an identified individual who makes a request for access, amendment, transfer, or deletion of Personal Data.
-In the event that the Data Recipient receives a request from a Data Subject for such access, amendment, transfer, restriction, or deletion, the Data Recipient shall forward the request to Data Provider.
+In the event that the Data Recipient receives a request from a Data Subject for such access, amendment, transfer, restriction, or deletion, the Data Recipient shall forward the request to Data Provider within 2 business days.
 In the event that the Data Provider receives a request from a Data Subject that affects the Personal Data disclosed to the Data Recipient or the Data Recipient’s ability to use or process such Personal Data, Data Provider shall promptly, and no later than five (5) business days notify Data Recipient.
 The Parties shall within 5 (five) business days, determine the appropriate steps to be taken.

 5. DATA SUBJECT WITHDRAWAL